enso-org/enso/docs/language-server/protocol-language-server.md

 #### Format

-The entry in the suggestions database.
+The entry in the suggestions collection.

 ```typescript
 interface SuggestionsDatabaseEntry {